Pitfalls of Planning Poker

 The pitfalls noted here are based on my personal experience coaching teams using Scrum with Planning Poker for over a decade.
 Often time the trouble starts when a well-meaning Scrum Master experiments with the process of Planning Poker before they have personal experience in how the tool should be used.
 Scrum Masters often guide the team to the desired answer rather than let the team arrive at their answer based on conversation and understanding of the work.
 Even worse, I have witnessed several Scrum Masters declaring the story point value once the story is read.

-One of the worst experience you can have as a team is trying to size too many stories at one time.
+One of the worst experiences you can have as a team is trying to size too many stories at one time.
 If your team typically completes 10 stories a sprint, why would you size 20 or more stories in sprint planning?
 Sizing too many stories leads to fatigue and waste.

 Yet another pitfall of Planning Poker occurs when teams are expected to size stories that lack appropriate acceptance criteria.
 A long list of acceptance criteria can indicate a story that is too large to fit in a sprint.